 And we get it, anemia can strongly get in the way of one’s life, and for those of you who are considered anemic taking care of this condition will help raise your energy levels, clear your mind, and restore your overall health.
 Let me just clarify one important point: it is a myth that vegans get less iron than meat-eaters and are at greater risk of iron deficiency anemia.
 If you wish to learn more about this important topic, read our article Are you getting enough iron on a plant-based diet?

 Today we are sharing a wonderful recipe with all of you who are concerned about your iron levels.
 This is a powerful drink that will supply your body with 89% of the daily Iron requirements (as well as 60% DRI of calcium)!
 But that’s not all!
 This green juice combo will also help speed up the process of detoxification and flood your body with enzymes, vitamins, and minerals ….and greatly benefit the immune system.
 This juice is truly medicine and drinking freshly extracted juices to boost the iron content in the blood is easier on the liver and does not cause constipation associated with taking iron supplements in pill form.
+The juicers reviews will help you make the right choice.

 Let’s take a closer look at how this Green Juice combo can help boost the iron levels in your body…